 When will these happen?

-We are happy to start Learning Circles at any time, although the CTL will likely actively solicit new topics once each semester.
+We are happy to start Learning Circles at varying times, although the CTL will likely actively solicit new topics once each semester.
 If you have an idea, let us know and we can help you get started!!